stream-project/Maturity_Model/README.md

 ## File Structure

 - `MM_FAIRData.xlsx`: Excel file containing the STREAM module for the maturity model.
+- `MMResults.py`: Python script to extract data from the Excel file, plot the results, and generate a TTL file.
 - `README.md`: This file providing an overview of the repository.

 ## FAIR Principles